maskac/Robot_DDMP9/DOCS/martinS_projektova_dokumentace.md

 ###Temperature

-Temperature of key components (battery, raspberry, arduino, motors) as well as external temperature is measured by a bunch of ds18b20 temperature sensors connected to the Raspbery.
+Temperature of key components (battery, raspberry, arduino, motors) as well as external temperature is measured by a bunch of ds18b20 temperature sensors communicating with the Raspbery using 1-wire.
 External and Battery temperatures only are displayed in the stream.
 Temperatures of the other measured areas are only displayed if they reach a potentialy dangerous temperatures (above 70°C) along with a warning.

 ###Battery Status